 Project-basing in Orleans Parish is a viable and important option to tenant-based assistance because PBVs support redevelopment and revitalization efforts.
 HANO's Administrative Plan allows for HANO to consider applications for PBV assistance using both the competitive and non-competitive methods as appropriate and allowable under regulations and statute.
-HANO will also select properties for PBV subsidy as replacement units for displaced families as part of the Choice Neighborhood Initiative Grant (CNI).

 The majority of Census Tracts in the City of New Orleans have poverty rates greater than 20%, including tracts that include conventional and scattered site developments and much of the City's blighted housing.
-Therefore, some PBV units will be located in census tracts with poverty rates greater than 20%.
+Therefore, some PBV units will be in census tracts with poverty rates greater than 20%.
 However, HANO will use its PBV Program to offer participant families a greater choice of quality and affordable housing.
-As part of CNI, HANO will provide 565 PBV off-site replacement units.
-These replacement units have been noted by HUD as being integral to rebuilding the core of New Orleans.
 Additional housing development selected under the PBV program will conform to all relevant HUD requirements and goals specified in the HCVP Administrative Plan and the PHA Plan.